pantheon-systems/documentation/source/content/nginx-access-log.md

 ## Troubleshooting
 ### goaccess.conf Not Found
 In certain MacOS [Homebrew](https://brew.sh/) installations of GoAccess, `goaccess.conf` is not found when running `goaccess` commands.
-(Display the path of the default config file by typing `goaccess -dcf`.)
+(Display the path of the default config file by typing `goaccess --dcf`.)

 Moving `goaccess.conf` from `\Cellar\goaccess\[version]\conf\etc\goaccess` into `\Cellar\goaccess\[version]\conf\etc` resolves the issue.